 The service gives you secure access to servers in 141 countries.
 PureVPN is based in Hong Kong and is the right choice for those trying to access the internet in China.
 Its high speeds and privacy controls make it a reliable option for torrenting and video streaming.

 You can get a Kodi addon version of PureVPN and apps for Android TV boxes, Amazon Fire TV, and Amazon Fire Stick.
 The VPN can be installed manually on other set-top boxes and select routers.
 PureVPN can unblock a wide range of video streaming services from abroad including Netflix US and UK and BBC iPlayer.

 - Per-app split-include configuration for Windows and Android

 - Transfer speeds can be slow with some servers

 - Questionable privacy reputation

-LARGE SERVER NETWORK:PureVPN offers split tunneling feature in some apps and offers a reliable, secure service.
+LARGE SERVER NETWORK:PureVPN offers split tunneling as a feature in some apps and provides a reliable, secure service.
 It offers a 31-day money-back guarantee on each subscription.

 Read our full PureVPN review.

 Hotspot Shield is a high-speed VPN with a network of over 3,000 servers in 70+ countries.
 This service not only unblocks some of the most popular streaming services (such as Netflix and BBC iPlayer) abroad, it allows you to watch free from lag or buffering, even at high resolutions.
 With up to five simultaneous connections allowed, you can protect all of your most commonly used devices with one account.